jonhjelm/docs-and-training/tutorials/services/python_imageconverter.md

 location, converts it to a jpg image file, and uploads the converted image to the same GSS folder.

+_Important:_ This tutorial will teach you a lot about how GSS works.
+It will _not_, however, showcase production-quality code.
+In production code, always make use of the available [client libraries](../../service_implementation/basics_gss_libraries.md) to encapsulate GSS access.

 ## Step 1: Prepare the example code
 This tutorial starts from the code example [sync_image_converter_tutorial](../../code_examples/Python/sync_image_converter_tutorial).